Troopers are watching as huge holiday travel surge is expected

-BELMONT COUNTY, Ohio Troopers, sergeants and lieutenants are all out watching as hoards of drivers hit the roads for the Memorial Day weekend.
+BELMONT COUNTY, OHIO (WTRF) — Troopers, sergeants and lieutenants are all out watching as hoards of drivers hit the roads for the Memorial Day weekend.

 The official holiday period, according to the Ohio State Highway Patrol, is from 12:01 Friday morning to Monday night at midnight.